-- And Now for Someone Completely Different: The only playable character in the series other than Shepard, in the story mode.
+- And Now for Someone Completely Different: The only playable character in the series other than Shepard, in the single-player mode.

 - Ascended Extra: Joker goes from being effectively part of the scenery in the first game (never once seen outside of his pilot's chair) to having a much larger role (most notably the one referenced in the spoiler-protected entry just above this one) in the second.